To graduate from high school in California, students must complete a minimum of 13 courses encompassing a diverse range of subjects.

 To graduate high school in California, you need to earn between 210 and 230 local units.
 A local unit is equivalent to one Carnegie unit, which is a standard unit of credit used to measure high school coursework.

-Yes, students must pass the California High School Exit Examination (CAHSEE) or the California Assessment of Student Performance and Progress (CAASPP) in English language arts and mathematics to fulfill graduation requirements.
+To fulfill graduation requirements, students must pass the California High School Exit Examination (CAHSEE) or the California Assessment of Student Performance and Progress (CAASPP) in English language arts and mathematics.

 Yes, students can take additional elective courses beyond the required subjects to fulfill the total credit requirement for graduation.
 These electives might include additional courses in the core subjects, career and technical education, or other areas of interest.